 His inclusion of the USSR it should be noted, is almost entirely about the Estonian portion.
 In fact, it is essentially a history of Estonia up until the fall of the USSR; including its short lived republic of 1919-1939.
 Similarly, his chapter on Lithuania is more about the Belorussian portions it controlled.
 The Byzantine chapter is essentially a jumping off point for Davies to discuss how long dead entities are remembered.
 He makes a good point that liberal thinkers of the 18th century portrayed it in a very negative light and simply used it as a foil to promote their own ideologies.
 Though of course as a liberal Davies doesn’t actually condemn liberalism, he just happens to disagree with early liberal thinkers’ views on Byzantium.

-Ireland chapter seems to be more of a way for him to muse about the possible breakup of the UK.
-He thought Scottish referendum would not happen until after a Brexit and that it would be a success.
+The Ireland chapter seems to be more of a way for him to muse about the possible breakup of the UK.
 If he really wanted to include Ireland than why not have the Irish Catholic Confederation?
 Of course the main reason for his inclusion of Ireland is to discuss the breakup of the UK.
-This book was written just before the failed Scottish independence referendum of 2014 and his view on how the UK will dissolve is interesting.
-He felt that Brexit would come before an independence referendum and the Scots would vote to leave.
+This book was written just before the failed Scottish independence referendum of 2014 and as such the thought of what could happen must have been at the forefront of his mind and so, as previously stated, he used this chapter to put his thoughts to paper and consider what could be.
+His view on how the UK will dissolve is interesting, as he felt that Brexit would come before an independence referendum and the Scots would vote to leave.
 As we know this did not happen.[i]

 It would have been better to have discussed aspects of the USSR, Ireland and Byzantine portions in the conclusion where he discusses how states die.
 He could have used the conclusion to have talked about how dead states are remembered (using Byzantine example) and what could happen with the UK (using the Irish example).